learningtitans/isbi2017-part3/README.md

 External data was allowed by the challenge.
 We collected data from several sources, listed below.
 Those sources are publicly obtainable --- more or less easily --- some requiring a license agreement, some requiring payment, some requiring both.

-If you're going to use our pre-trained models (see below) and test on the official challenge validation and test splits, you just have to procure the official challenge datasets.
-If you want to train the models "from scratch" and reproduce our steps exactly, you'll have to procure all datasets.
+If you're going to use our pre-trained models (see below) and test on the official challenge validation and test splits, you just have to procure the official challenge datasets and prepare the test sets (see below).
+If you want to train the models "from scratch" and reproduce our steps exactly, you'll have to procure all datasets, and prepare the training set as well.

 ### Official challenge datasets